 Founders: Jason Hu, Manuel Braun

 Screencastify offers a free plugin for Chromium-based browsers.
-Through this plugin, the company aims to make it simpler for teachers, students, business professionals, and other collaborators to record, edit, and share movies.
+Through this plugin, the company aims to make it simpler for teachers, students, business professionals, and other collaborators to record, edit, and share interactive videos.

 With additional tools like narration, focus mouse, and virtual pen capabilities, the plugin provides an effective way to record using screen capture, webcam, and microphone.
 This makes it simple for users to incorporate clear, flexible images into their workflow.